Ancient Paleo-Siberian

 The Ancient Paleo-Siberians are mainly defined by two human archaeological specimens: the 14,000-year-old Ust-Kyakhta-3 (UKY) individual found near Lake Baikal in southern Siberia, and the 9-10,000-year-old Kolyma_M individual found in northeastern Siberia.
 Ancient Paleo-Siberians derive between 30–36% ancestry from the Ancient North Eurasians (ANE), deeply related to European hunter-gatherers, with the remainder ancestry (64–70%) being derived from an East Asian source.
 The Ancient Paleo-Siberians are closely related to the Ancient Beringians, and modern far-northeastern Siberia communities, such as the Koryaks, as well as to Native Americans.

 QpGraph on the possible formation of Ancient Paleo-Siberians and Native Americans.

 Technologically, Ancient Paleo-Siberians have been associated with microblade technology and post-Last Glacial Maximum mammoth hunting.

+The Paleo-Siberians were later largely replaced by waves of Neo-Siberians and Neolithic Amur populations, which may be associated with the expansion of early Uralic and Yukaghir speakers, followed later on by Tungusic, Turkic, and Mongolic speakers.

 Ancient Paleo-Siberians, in conjunction with an Inner Northeast Asian (Yumin-like) lineage, gave rise to the Cisbaikal_LNBA ancestry, which may be associated with ancient Yeniseian speakers.
-Ancient Paleo-Siberians also formed the dominant ancestral source for Altai hunter-gatherers (7500BP), in conjunction with a Botai-like source, as well as for the subsequent Okunev culture, in conjunction with additional Baikal hunter-gatherer and Afanasievo-like sources.
+Ancient Paleo-Siberians also formed the dominant ancestral source for Altai hunter-gatherers (7500BP), in conjunction with an ANE-rich Botai-like source, who later contributed to the genomes of Baikal hunter-gatherers and Afanasievo-like sources.

-The Paleo-Siberians were later largely replaced by waves of Neo-Siberians and Neolithic Amur populations, which may be associated with the expansion of early Uralic and Yukaghir speakers, followed later on by Tungusic, Turkic, and Mongolic speakers.

 According to a 2025 study, Native American-related Paleosiberian ancestry in continental Siberia mixed with East Asian groups from the Amur River region and Inland East Asia and contributed to the genetic makeup of ancient and present Yeniseian and Uralic-speaking groups.
 The latter is responsible for spreading haplogroup N throughout Eurasia.
 They also received input from North Eurasian Hunter-Gatherers, who lived about ~10–4kya and are characterized by distinct West and East Eurasian admixture.
 Input from these hunter-gatherers, however, is limited in ancient and present Turkic, Mongolic and Tungusic-speaking populations from Central and Northern Eurasia, as well as pastoralists from the Late Bronze Age and Iron age such as Scythians, Sarmatians, and Xiongnu.
+Other studies detect Ancient Paleosiberian-related input in several ancient northern Chinese populations.